The "Comet-Meyer" Homepage!

 -

-I work as the head of the DKD laboratory for form and roughness and as a member of
+I work as the head of the DKD calibration laboratory for form and roughness and as a member of

 the centre of competence of measuring technology at

-Taylor Hobson in Wiesbaden.
+Taylor Hobson in Weiterstadt.

 -